rcardim/iHMMSPT/README.md

 error=0;  %experimental error
 ```

 Next, we need to specify the number of iterations and the percentage of steps that is from the burn-in phase.
-This percentage of steps we do not use on the estimation of parameters.
+We do not use the percentage of steps on the estimation of parameters.
 Here, we define 5000 steps, where 15% is burn-in.

 ```
 %% Iteration steps % Number of iterations and percentage of burn-in steps